An Employee's Guide to Health Benefits Under COBRA

 The Family and Medical Leave Act (FMLA) requires an employer to maintain coverage under any "group health plan" for an employee on FMLA leave under the same conditions coverage would have been provided if the employee had continued working.
 Group health coverage that is provided under the FMLA during a family or medical leave is not COBRA continuation coverage, and taking FMLA leave is not a qualifying event under COBRA.
 A COBRA qualifying event may occur, however, when an employer's obligation to maintain health benefits under FMLA ceases, such as when an employee taking FMLA leave decides not to return to work and notifies an employer of his or her intent not to return to work.

-- Prohibiting limits or exclusions from coverage for preexisting conditions for children under 19;
+- Prohibiting limits or exclusions from coverage for preexisting conditions;

-- Banning lifetime limits on coverage for essential health benefits;
+- Banning lifetime or annual dollar limits on coverage for essential health benefits; and

 - Requiring group health plans and insurers to provide an easy-to-understand summary of a health plan's benefits and coverage.

 COBRA continuation coverage laws are administered by several agencies.
 The Departments of Labor and the Treasury have jurisdiction over private-sector group health plans.
-The Department of Health and Human Services administers the continuation coverage law as it affects public-sector health plans.
+The Department of Health and Human Services administers the continuation coverage law as it applies to state and local government health plans.

 The Labor Department's interpretive responsibility for COBRA is limited to the disclosure and notification requirements of COBRA.
 The Labor Department has issued regulations on the COBRA notice provisions.
 The Treasury Department has interpretive responsibility to define the required continuation coverage.
 The Internal Revenue Service, Department of the Treasury, has issued regulations on COBRA provisions relating to eligibility, coverage, and payment.
 The Departments of Labor and the Treasury share jurisdiction for enforcement of these provisions.

-If you need further information about COBRA, ERISA, HIPAA, or ACA, contact the Employee Benefits Security Administration (EBSA) electronically at www.askebsa.dol.gov or call toll free 1-866-444-3272.
+If you need further information about COBRA, ACA, HIPAA, or ERISA, visit the Employee Benefits Security Administration's (EBSA) Website.
+Or you may contact EBSA electronically or call toll free 1-866-444-3272.

 The Centers for Medicare and Medicaid Services offer information about COBRA provisions for public-sector employees.
 You can write them at this address: